-The NRC staff notes that Level 1 at plant elevation 116 ft.
-1 in. is adequate for normal SFP cooling system operation and it is also adequate to ensure the required fuel pool cooling pump NPSH.
-The staff also notes that this level represents the higher of the two points described in NEI 12-02 for Level 1.
+The NRC staff notes that Level 1 at an elevation of 999 ft.
+7 in. is adequate for normal SFP cooling system operation and it is also adequate to ensure the required fuel pool cooling pump net positive suction head (NPSH) as the skimmer surge tanks supply the SFP cooling pumps.
+This level represents the higher of the two points described in NEI 12-02 for Level 1.